nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/swate/swate-quickstart-videos.md

 ## Open or create an annotation table

-In this video we will learn how to add an annotation table to an existing assay or study using SWATE:
+In this video we will learn how to add an annotation table to an existing assay or study using Swate:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1cp2_ZnAeXI?si=U2Vt2biBIR2_yUdy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>